-This integration enables your Push Provisioning service provider to retrieve the PAN and other relevant card data directly from the Thredd platform.
-They then encrypt the card data and sends the encrypted payload to your cardholder's mobile phone application to pass to the token requestor and then to the token service provider (Visa/Mastercard).
+This integration enables you to retrieve the PAN and CVV from the Thredd platform.
+The data is encrypted and sent to the cardholder's mobile phone application to pass to the token requestor and then to the token service provider (Visa/Mastercard).